gryvash/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research: Peer Assessment 1
+# Reproducible Research: Peer Assignment 1
 # Data analysis script

 ## Download the raw data if not exist yet